-On the Art and Design BTEC, you will gain knowledge and understanding of visual communication and the creative process which will help you to develop your creative voice.
-You will study the work of other artists and designers to develop and realise your creative intentions, producing a portfolio of art and design work to support progression to higher education, by exploring and developing a wide range of Art & Design skills.
+On the Art and Design BTEC, you will gain knowledge and understanding of visual communication and the creative process.
+You will study the work of other artists and designers to inspire and inform your work.
+You will build up a practical portfolio of work to support progression to higher education, by exploring and developing a wide range of Art & Design skills.

 This is a vocational course, which means that all major project briefs will aim to better prepare you for what to expect in a creative work environment.
-Students work on live briefs alongside real life clients, which enables you to not only develop your creativity but also learn about how artists and designers work in the industry.
+You will work with a diverse range of materials, techniques & processes within Art & Design.
+Working through the creative cycle to research, explore, experiment, and develop ideas working towards a resolved outcome is key.

-After successful completion of the course, many of our students choose to stay at Cardinal Newman to complete a one year BTEC Foundation Diploma in Art & Design, before progressing on to prestigious Art & Design degree courses.
+After successful completion of the course, many of our students choose to stay at Cardinal Newman to complete a one-year UAL Foundation Diploma in Art & Design, before progressing on to prestigious Art & Design degree courses.

-Recent progression has included Illustration at the University of Edinburgh, Fine Art at Lancaster University, Animation at Salford University, Interior Design and 3D Design at MMU.
+Recent progression has included Interior Design, Falmouth University / Jewellery & Silversmithing, University of Edinburgh / Graphic Design UAL, As well as Fine Art at Lancaster University, Illustration at the University of Edinburgh.
+Animation at Salford University, Interior Design and 3D Design at MMU.

 Pearson BTEC Edexcel